A7: User testing and redesign – DUE Tuesday, Nov. 27 @ 12:30am (note unusual date!)

 Observe at least two different people testing your app prototype in-person.
 Try your best to find representative testers whom you would expect to use your app in real life; if you cannot do so, then get as close as possible to approximating your target population.

 One person will facilitate the test and interact with the user, and the rest of the team will be in charge of taking notes/photos/video/etc. The facilitator should use the protocol that you developed in A6.
-Don't forget to have your user sign a printed consent form before beginning the test (some user testing may be unethical without informed consent).
+Don't forget to have your user sign a printed consent form before beginning the test.
 Unlike in A3's heuristic evaluations, this time around your user will not be writing down the problems they find for you.
-It's your job to learn what the people testing your prototype are thinking, and what mental models they are forming; the feedback they provide you will be very valuable for your next iteration.
+It's your job to learn what the people testing your prototype are thinking, and what mental models they are forming.
 Your main goal here is to find ways to improve your interface.

 Watch the In-Person Experiments lecture video for some practical tips about running these sorts of experiments.